teokon/erc-using-llms-and-explainabillity-methods-/README.md

 # Emotion Recognition in Conversations (ERC) with Transformers & Explainability

 This repository contains the code and experiments for **Emotion Recognition in Conversations (ERC)** using **Transformer encoders** and a **multi-level explainability pipeline**.
-We compare **single-utterance** emotion classification baselines against a **context-aware (EmoBERTa-style)** variant that injects dialogue context and speaker information into the input.
+We compare **single-utterance** emotion classification baselines against a **context-aware (EmoBERTa-style)** variant that injects dialogue context and speaker information into the input and progress tp explaianability methods investigate how and why the model make a classifiaction

 ---